 Before beginning your training go out and practice a bit.
 Remember that the standards are much more stringent in your commercial checkride.
 Are you a coordination master?
 Locked up on that altitudes?
 You can be a hard critic to yourself.

 The commercial training is far less time consuming than the private training, but it does require the use of a complex aircraft, which results in a higher plane rental cost.
 Please review the tips I give in the Private Course and apply them here as a means to keep your costs at a very minimum.
-Be prepared, be ready and keep the training compressed are the best ways to minimuze needless expense.
+Be prepared, be ready and keep the training compressed are the best ways to minimize needless expense.